USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 The order of preprocessor operations is as follows:

 	#.
-Strip comments and decorative characters
+Strip comments
 	#.
 Recursive file substitution

-		* Comments and decorative characters are stripped at each level
+		* Comments are stripped at each level

 	#.
-Process predefined macros
+Clean white space
 	#.
 Process user defined macros
+	#.
+Process predefined macros

 Top Level Directives
 --------------------